-Before taking possession of your home, a New Home Orientation will be scheduled with the Project Manager who has been in charge of the construction of your home.
+Before taking possession of your home, a presettlement demonstration will be scheduled with the Project Manager who has been in charge of the construction of your home.
 The purpose of this meeting is to familiarize you with the operation of all equipment, to review owner's maintenance responsibilities and to demonstrate the quality and features of your home.
 Any items that are not up to industry standards of workmanship will be noted for correction.

 Please review kitchen cabinets, plumbing fixtures, lighting fixtures, flooring, siding, carpet and other visible items very carefully for scratches, chips or flaws, because these items will not be replaced or repaired after you have occupied the home.
-It must be assumed that any such damage resulted from your use of the home if not identified during the New Home Orientation.
+It must be assumed that any such damage resulted from your use of the home if not identified during the pre-settlement demonstration.

-We also ask that you pay close attention to all of the Project Manager's instructions, particularly on how to care for the kitchen cabinets, countertops, appliances, furnace, and water heater.
-All agreed upon items for correction will be noted on the New Home Orientation form, a copy of which will be given to you.
+We also ask that you pay close attention to all of the Project Manager's instructions, particularly on how to care for the kitchen cabinets, countertops, appliances, heating, air conditioning, electrical systems, plumbing systems and water heater.
+All agreed upon items for correction will be noted on the pre-settlement form, a copy of which will be given to you.
 Items noted should be attended to within ten (10) business days, weather permitting.
-When all noted items are completed, you will be asked to sign the orientation form that the work has been completed.
+When all noted items are completed, you will be asked to sign the demonstration form that the work has been completed.